Friday 16th October 2020

 CANI has taken guidance from NI Executive, Sport NI, British Canoeing and other National Associations.

-Do not leave home to take part in sport or physical activity if NI Executive advice means you should stay at home because you, or someone you live with, has or has had symptoms of COVID-19, or you are in the most vulnerable category and have been advised to shield from the coronavirus.
-People who are shielding should not undertake activities.
-People who are symptomatic should self-isolate for 7 days; household members for 14 days as per info on NHS guidance.
-All exercise taken must be consistent with current Northern Irish Government guidance on health, physical distancing and hygiene.
-There may be a need to adapt to changes in guidance at short notice.
+Do not leave home to take part in sport or physical activity if NI Executive advice means you should stay at home because you, or someone you live with, has or has had symptoms of COVID-19.
+Most people who are symptomatic should self-isolate for 14 days.
+Please see NHS Guidance for further information.

 CANI recognise that these are challenging times for us all and our first priority is the safety and health of everyone, as we do our level best to stop the spread of the virus.
 We really appreciate the level of creativity and innovation shown by many within our community to keep people connected at this time.
 We are confident that we will emerge from this an even stronger community of paddlers.